West European Jewry after the Holocaust

 1 Return, Relief, and Rehabilitation

-2 The Restructuring of European Jewish Communities: Hopes and Realities
+2 Restructuring European Jewish Communities: Hopes and Realities

-4 Antisemitism and the Struggle to Control the Historical Memory of the War
+4 Antisemitism and the Historical Memory of the Second World War

 ‘This meticulously researched book explains why Jews stayed in Europe after the Holocaust and the challenges they faced . . . indispensable reading for the understanding of the situation of Jews in today's Europe.’